Best MRE Meals To Stockpile For The Coming Food Crisis

 MCI rations were the ones used throughout WWI and WWII.

-And they kept those stranded warriors fed and living to fight another day.
+And they kept those warriors fed and living to fight another day.

 “The generally awful reputation of military food dates to ancient times.” – Rebecca Rupp

-Providing nutritious food for soldiers on the move has been an epic challenge throughout history.
+Providing nutritious food for soldiers has been an epic challenge throughout history.

 One of the ancient options was to scavenge the local areas.